The Excel SIN Function

 Where the number argument is the angle (in radians), that you want to calculate the sine of.

 Converting from Degrees to Radians

-If your angle is in degrees, you will need to convert it into radians before supplying it to the cos function.Examples of this are given below.
+If your angle is in degrees, you will need to convert it into radians before supplying it to the Sin function.

 Further information and examples of the Excel Sin function can be found on the Microsoft Office website.